Five-Percent Nation: Teachings on race

 The teachings of Five-Percent Nation have been accused of promoting Black supremacy.
 As in the Nation of Islam, Five Percenters believe that the original inhabitants of the world were Black, which they refer to as the "Asiatic Blackman" and believe had inhabited the earth for "66 trillion years", who ultimately descended from the Tribe of Shabazz, while the white race are evil "devils" who were created 6,000 years ago on what is today the Greek island of Patmos, by a "rogue bigheaded scientist" named Yakub, the Biblical and Qur'anic Jacob, who was of the Meccan branch of the tribe.
 After the whites attempted to rise up against their creators, they were exiled to the caves of "West Asia" – what would later be known as Europe.
 The Yakub origin story is the basis for all Five Percenter racial understanding.

 Gender perceptions

 Some Five Percenters have been accused of promoting male chauvinism and misogyny.
-According to Prince Allah Cuba, since the death of Allah the Father, some Gods have grown preoccupied with male supremacy, and this preoccupation has resulted in the minimization of all things female: from the crescent moon on the nation's flag being made smaller and eventually placed under the number seven, to the lack of parity in the God-Earth dyad.
+According to Prince Allah Cuba, since the death of Allah the Father, some Gods have grown preoccupied with male supremacy, resulting in the minimization of all things female: from the crescent moon on the nation's flag being made smaller and eventually placed under the number seven, to the lack of parity in the God-Earth dyad.